-Performance and Production: How playing an instrument can help you as a producer
+Performance and Production: How playing an instrument can help you as a music producer

 Earning The Respect Of Musicians

-Programme Director Carlos Lellis values the importance, for producers, of playing an instrument.
-He understands that those skills and experience provide a perspective of empathy and insight when working with artists, whilst being pragmatic that, of course, there are exceptions to this approach.
+Programme Director Carlos Lellis values the importance, for music producers, of playing an instrument.
+He understands that those skills and experience provide a perspective of empathy and insight when working with artists, whilst being pragmatic that there are, of course, exceptions to this approach.
 He explains ‘It would be good to start by acknowledging that it is possible for producers to be successful at what they do, while not being able to play a traditional instrument, as history has proven before.
 But at the same time, it seems clear that musicality and the ability to sing or play different instruments should lead to a wider skill set and greater career longevity.’
-When producers learn an instrument they ‘communicate with musicians more efficiently, build trust and help when musical ideas are needed.’
+When producers know how to play and understand the intricacies of what its like to play an instrument they ‘communicate with musicians more efficiently, build trust and help when musical ideas are needed.’
 Just as a sports coach who has played that sport themselves finds they can ‘earn the respect of a team more easily.’